Sam Parker (footballer)

-Samuel David Parker (born 7 July 2006) is a Welsh footballer who plays as a right-back or right winger for side Swansea City.
+Samuel David Parker (born 7 July 2006) is a Welsh footballer who plays as a right-back or right winger for club Wycombe Wanderers, on loan from side Swansea City.
 He is a Wales Under-21 International.

 Career

 Born in Cardiff, Parker progressed through the academy at Swansea City having joined the club at eight years-old.
 He signed his first professional contract aged 17 years-old in August 2023, agreeing to a three-year deal.

 Parker made his debut for the Swansea City senior side in December 2023 in the EFL Championship, in a 2–2 draw away against Coventry City.
 After his debut, manager Alan Sheehan praised him, saying "He's 17 years of age…I've liked him from the minute I came into the club.
 I've seen him in the academy and I just think if you're good enough, you're old enough".

 In April 2024, manager Luke Williams admitted that the club and player were "quite a long way apart" in contract negotiations with Parker having turned down a new deal.
 On 29 August 2024, Parker signed a new four-year contract with the club.

+On 28 July 2026, Parker signed for EFL League One club Wycombe Wanderers on a season-long loan.